-Both of these potential changes were the least favored by chiefs responding to the survey.
+Both of these potential changes were the least favored by chiefs responding to the October 2021 survey.
 Only 65% of the chiefs supporting increasing the pay for advanced degrees and 54% agreed that the experience requirement should be eliminated.
+Considering this fact, the POPAI Executive Board decided not to pursue this element as a recommendation.